msupply-foundation/conforma-web-app/documentation/internal/Development-Workflow.md

 `Presentation components` or functional UI React components.

-**Rule 1**: Not logic or should be done at the component level, it simply renders what is received in the `props`.
+**Rule 1**: No logic should be done at the component level, it simply renders what is received in the `props`.

 **Rule 2**: Grouping components that are using in a certain area of the app can be usefull.
 For now we are keeping all application related component in the folder `src/components/Application`.